• Skip to primary navigation

 Notes

-• You can adjust the recipe as needed for specific serving size.
-The sauce/stew gives Jollof rice its unique flavour and color.
-It is important to taste test it during the cooking process to ensure there is enough salt.
-Adding salt after the fact will not improve the taste.
+• You can adjust the recipe as needed for a specific serving size.
+The sauce/stew gives Jollof rice its unique flavor and color.
+It is important to taste test during the cooking process to ensure there is enough salt—adding salt after the fact will not improve the taste.

 • Make sure to listen to Ify on The Storied Recipe Podcast, Jollof Rice with Ify Ogbue while you make her Jollof Rice recipe!